Phosky71/WalletSimulator/README.md

 ## 📋 Overview

-WalletSimulator is a full-stack digital wallet application designed to simulate financial transactions and balance management.
-Built with modern web technologies, this project demonstrates secure user authentication, session management, and database integration in a fintech context.
+WalletSimulator is a comprehensive cryptocurrency wallet application that enables users to manage digital assets, perform transactions, and exchange cryptocurrencies.
+Built with modern web technologies, this full-stack application demonstrates secure user authentication, real-time cryptocurrency price integration via CoinRanking API, and peer-to-peer cryptocurrency transfers.

 ## 🛠️ Technologies Used